otengler/CodeBeagle/README.md

 # Building

 First the prerequisites (that's what I used to build the binary distribution):
+- NodeJs to be able to use npm
 - Python 3.8.2 (www.python.org)
-- PyQt GPL v5.14.2 (install with "pip install pyqt5")
+- PyQt GPL v5.14.2 (install with "pip install PyQt5")
-- cx_Freeze (install with "pip install cx_freeze"):
+- Cx_Freeze and pywin32 (install with "pip install Cx_freeze pywin32"):
     Only needed if you want convert the python scripts into executables

-Python is assumed to be installed in "C:\Program Files\Python38".
-Compile the user interface and resource files by calling "build.bat".
+Compile the user interface and resource files by calling "build-windows-ui.bat".
 The user interface is launched via "CodeBeagle.pyw".
 The script to update the index is called "UpdateIndex.py".
-To build the executables call "buildexe.bat" which calls "build.bat" itself.
+To build the executables call "build-windows-freeze.bat".
 To be able to compile the dark theme style sheet you need the sass compiler in your path.